JPPF server port jppf.server.port = 11111

 Note: if server discovery is active for a node, then the port number specified for the driver will override the one specified in the node's configuration.

-The JPPF driver uses 2 pools of threads to perform network I/O with the nodes in parallel.
-One pool is dedicated to sending and receiving job data, the other is dedicated to the distributed class loader.
+The JPPF driver uses several pools of threads to perform network I/O with the nodes, clients and other drivers in parallel.
 There is a single configuration property that specifies the size of each of these pools:

 When left unspecified, this property will take a default value equal to the number of processors available to the JVM (equivalent to Runtime.getRuntime().availableProcessors()).